W01fw00d/cooking-with-amateurs/README.md

 ### Prod Environment

-1. Set the `MONGODB_URL` environment variable in your node environment with your DB url.
+1. Set the `MONGODB_URL` environment variable in your node environment with your DB URL.

 In Heroku, that can be done using `Config Vars`.